-Five days after arriving here in Guinea I was eager to buy some fabric
+Five days after arriving here in Guinea I was eager

 and have a skirt made.
 Bartering is never fun I find.
 The ladies start at 120